vuejs/v2.vuejs.org/src/v2/guide/components.md

 <input type="date" class="form-control">
 ```

-To add specify a theme for our date picker plugin, we might need to add a specific class, like this:
+To specify a theme for our date picker plugin, we might need to add a specific class, like this:

 ``` html
 <bs-date-input